min2ha/ukwa-site/content/target/13529/index.en.md

   "subject": null
 }

-# Conversation, The: A Scottish spectacle of sport and politics: the view from Australia

 <p>Article by David Rowe on Australian perceptions of the XX Commonwealth Games.
 From “The Conversation” an independent source of news and views, sourced from the academic and research community.</p>